 This course provides a rigorous introduction to the mathematics of high-dimensional and nonparametric statistical models.
 Topics that are treated include the Stein phenomenon, the bias-variance trade-off, the role of regularisation, smoothing or shrinking, minimax lower bounds for testing and estimation, adaptive estimation, and nonparametric confidence sets.

-- There is a new version of the lecture notes online, see the link below.
+- Last version of the notes is online, see below.

 Students should have followed an introductory course in statistics and preferably a more advanced course on asymptotic statistics in parametric models as well.
 For instance, the UvA courses Stochastiek 2 and Asymptotic Statistics.
 Throughout the whole course we use the language and basic results of measure theoretic probability, on the level of the course Measure Theoretic Probability.

 We will also use concepts and results from stochastic process theory (e.g. Brownian motion and its basic properties) and Functional Analysis (e.g. Hilbert spaces and some of their properties).
 These notions will be briefly recalled when needed, but to fully appreciate the course students should have followed courses like Functional Analysis and Stochastic Processes.

 Although we focus on theory in this course, it is very useful to do numerical experiments to get some feeling for what is going on.
 Therefore there are computer exercises scattered throughout the notes, asking you to implement procedures and experiment with them.
 If you are not yet familiar with the statistical package R, you should get up to speed as soon as possible.
 R is freely available for all the usual platforms and the internet is full of tutorials and other documentation.
 The canonical starting point is the official webpage www.r-project.org.

 Lectures are on Wednesday’s, 15:00-17:00.
 First lecture on February 8, in room D1.110, Science Park 904.
 For the latest schedule info, please consult datanose.